High Court judge rules child rapist can be named ‘in public interest’

 Mr Justice Hunt was speaking at the latest hearing in the case of a convicted child rapist who is contesting efforts by his now adult victims to have him identified.
 The 56-year-old man’s lawyers had previously submitted to Mr Justice Hunt that their client cannot be identified because of the Children Act.

-On Wednesday morning, Mr Justice Hunt ordered the lifting of all reporting restrictions in the case, saying he considers this was “in the public interest”.
+On Wednesday, Mr Justice Hunt ordered the lifting of all reporting restrictions in the case, saying he considers this was “in the public interest”.
 But he placed a 28 day stay on his order pending an application to the Court of Appeal by the defendant.

-Mr Justice Hunt was commenting on section 252 of the Children Act 2001 which provides mandatory and automatic reporting restrictions in the case of “any proceedings for an offence against a child”.

 The man had pleaded guilty in 2015 at the Central Criminal Court to the repeated rape and sexual assault of his wife’s two sons at his Co Wicklow home over a 10-year period.
 The victims were under the age of 10 when the abuse started in 1993 and the attacks continued for a decade.